SASB: CG-MR-130a.1, CG-EC-410a.2, FB-FR-110b.1

 As a large omni-channel retailer with millions of customers worldwide and a global sourcing footprint, Walmart is able to lead by reducing emissions in our operations and supply chain while galvanizing collective action across our industry.
-We believe a strong climate action strategy will help us manage the physical and transition risks associated with climate change, strengthening the resilience of our business and helping us create value for stakeholders.
+We believe a strong climate action strategy will help us manage the physical and transition risks associated with climate change, strengthen the resilience of our business, and help us create value for stakeholders.

-- Advocating for 1.5º-C-aligned public policy through direct advocacy, engagement with trade associations and consortia, and corporate communication; and
+- Advocating for 1.5º-C-aligned public policy through direct advocacy, engagement with trade associations and consortia, and corporate communication

-- Reporting on our progress with transparency, verifiable data, and science-based methodologies, and encouraging our suppliers to set ambitious targets and report on their progress with equivalent diligence.
+- Reporting on our progress with transparency, verifiable data, and science-based methodologies, as well as encouraging our suppliers to set ambitious targets and report on their progress

 Key Strategies & Progress

 The company assesses climate risk annually as part of our Enterprise Risk Management process.
-Periodically, we conduct an in-depth, scenario-based climate risk assessment (first completed in 2017; updated in 2020).
-Merchants and operators have goals that support our climate mitigation and adaptation strategies, including emissions reduction initiatives.
+Periodically, we conduct an in-depth, scenario-based climate risk assessment (first completed in 2017; last updated in 2020).
+We also continue to monitor ongoing physical and transition risks (discussed in more detail below).
+Merchandising leaders have goals that support our climate mitigation and adaptation strategies, including emissions reduction initiatives.

 The Nominating and Governance Committee (NGC) of the Board of Directors oversees Walmart's climate strategy.
-In 2021, the NGC and management discussed Walmart's climate risk assessment; integration of climate mitigation and adaptation into the company's long-range plans, annual operating plans and Enterprise Risk Management; Walmart's climate policy positions, advocacy strategy and external engagement; and climate disclosure strategies.
+In 2022, the NGC and management discussed recent trends, risks, and laws relevant to our climate work, Walmart's climate strategy (including our focus on energy transformation) and current progress towards our goals, our climate policy positions, advocacy strategy and external engagement, and philanthropic investments that enable climate action more broadly.
 Highlights of the committee’s discussions with management are shared with the full Board of Directors.

 Climate Risk Assessment

-To inform the company’s climate mitigation and adaptation strategies, Walmart periodically conducts a scenario-based climate risk assessment, aiming to align with the scenario guidance set forth by the Task Force on Climate-related Financial Disclosure (TCFD).
-We updated the physical risk analysis in 2020 with the help of a third-party consultant, considering climate-related risks in the short-, medium- and long-term.
+To inform the company’s climate mitigation and adaptation strategies, Walmart periodically conducts a scenario-based climate risk assessment, aiming to align with the scenario guidance set forth by the Task Force on Climate-related Financial Disclosures (TCFD).
+We updated the physical risk analysis in 2020 with the help of a third-party consultant, considering climate-related risks in the short-, medium-, and long-term.

 Scope of Analysis